Israeli soldiers kill alleged Palestinian gunman in West Bank

 Violence in the West Bank has increased in recent months, and at least 19 Palestinians and four Israelis have been killed in the occupied territory since U.S.-brokered peace talks resumed in July.

-(Reporting by Maayan Lubell in Jerusalem and Noah Browning and Ali Sawafta in Ramallah; Writing by Jeffrey Heller; Editing by Andrew Roche)
+(Reporting by Maayan Lubell in Jerusalem and Noah Browning and Ali Sawafta in Ramallah Writing by Jeffrey Heller; Editing by Sonya Hepinstall)